-Set up on hands and knees in tabletop position.
+Set up on hands and knees in a tabletop position.
 Fully flex the spine, hug the navel in, push the floor away with the hands, and tip the tailbone under.
 Beginning with the tailbone first, reverse the curvature of the spine into extension one vertebrae at a time until you come to the crown of the head.

-- Hip CARs
+WFH Exercise #3: Hip CARs

 Standing in a door frame facing the frame, connect the chest and pelvis to the frame.
 Take a deep breath in and out and bring tension into the abdomen.
 Lift the outside leg into hip flexion, open to hip abduction/external rotation, internally rotate the hip and begin to bring back into extension all the way until the knees touch.

-- Cervical CARs and Thoracic Rotations
+WFH Exercise #4:Cervical CARs and Thoracic Rotations

 Repeat this to the left and perform x5 each direction at 50% tension at slow speed.
 Then cross the arms over the chest and give yourself a hug.
 With the feet firmly planted on the ground and sitting with a tall spine, bring tension into the abdomen and rotate the trunk all the way to the right until end range.
-Take a deep breath in and on the exhale, breath out hard and rotate further.
+Take a deep breath in and on the exhale, breathe out hard and rotate further.
 Inhale to come back to center and then repeat to the left.
 Perform 3-5x each direction.

-- Side Lying Pectoral Windmills
+WFH Exercise #6: Side Lying Pectoral Windmills

 Lay on the right side with the right arm extended out from the shoulder and the left arm on top.
 Cross the left knee over into a spinal twist position.
 Circle the left arm up and around the body in a “windmill” like fashion.
 Perform 5-8x each arm at moderate speed and repeat on the other side.